Fla. Psychiatrist Free of Charges

 Malave was charged under a state law that makes it a crime for psychotherapists to have sex with their patients.
 Prosecutions based on the law are rare.

 Malave denied having sex with the woman.
 The defense contended that the patient obtained traces of Malave’s semen from dirty underwear in the trash outside his home and transferred it to her panties.

 ``Justice was served today,″ Malave said. ``I think it would have been served if I hadn’t been arrested in the first place.″

 He said that he hopes to resume his practice and that he doesn’t hold a grudge against the former patient. ``I wish the best for her,″ he said.

 Prosecutor Raul Zambrano speculated that jurors might have been hesitant to convict Malave because of the patient’s mental instability.

 ``Do I believe the victim?
-Yes,″ Zambrano said. ``The physical evidence was easy.
+Yes.
+I believe the victim,″ Zambrano said. ``The physical evidence was easy.
 The hard part was having a mentally ill patient and not knowing how she would act.″

-Malave treated the woman in the late 1990s and said he stopped in 1999 when he began receiving obscene phone calls and sexually explicit gifts from her.
+Malave treated the woman in the late 1990s for multiple personalities.
+He said he stopped treating her in 1999 when he began receiving obscene phone calls and sexually explicit gifts from her.